-- In your slow cooker, mix together the broth, green enchilada sauce, green chilies, water, chili powder, garlic powder, onion powder and cumin.
+- In your slow cooker, mix together the broth, green enchilada sauce, green chiles, water, chili powder, garlic powder, onion powder, and cumin.
 (My spice measurements are to my taste, it is up to you if you like more or less…)

 - Thighs are amazing in this Green Chile Enchilada Soup recipe, but you’ll want to remove as much fat from the thigh as you can prior to cooking.

 - Spice measurements are to taste, I’ve had one person tell me they thought it was too spicy, but hundreds who have said they like it as is, so use judgment.

 - The recipe calls for 1 can of diced green chiles, but I actually use 2 for even more flavor

 - For best results, don’t use store brand cream cheese, I have found certain brands won’t dissolve/mix in all the way!!!